-In the Roman Empire and colonial Palestine, there is a forcedmovement-a movement from the colonizer to the colonized, from the center to the periphery, from the powerful to the powerless.
-46However, Luke's representation of genealogy like an "umbilical cord" carries human subjects into the (re)union with God.
-When overt 'rebellion' outside ordinary and everyday life seems doubtful, this genealogy "turns around" and "ratchets up" toward God (contra Matt 1:1-17).
+In the Roman Palestine, there is a forced movement-"a movement from the colonizer to the colonized, from the center to the periphery, from the powerful to the powerless."
+However, Luke's representation of genealogy like an "umbilical cord" carries human subjects into the (re)union with God.
 In so doing, it not only signifies that there is more than one direction, but also condemns the demands from the top to the bottom: "In those days a decree went out from Emperor Augustus that all the world should be taxed" (Luke 2:1).

-Henceforth, Luke's formation of household empowers those from below to engage in powerful acts of imagination and contests the foundation of the present livelihoodin a dynamic-creative fashion.
+Henceforth, Luke's formation of household enables the marginalized to engage in vigorous acts of imagination and challenges the foundation of the present livelihood in a dynamic, creative way.
 This helps to explain the Lukan construction of the relations within the household, including masters and slaves (cf. Philem 15-16).
-The Parable of the Shrewd Steward (Luke 16:1-9) in particular helps to unveil the Lukanconstruct as such.
-The parable presents a steward who, faced with the loss of his employment and eventually his death (16:3, "Then the steward said within himself, What shall I do? for my lord takes away from me the stewardship: I cannot dig; to beg I am ashamed.")
+The Parable of the Shrewd Steward (Luke 16:1-9) in particular unveils the Lukan construct as such.
+The parable presents a steward who, faced with the loss of his employment and